giovaninppc/giovaninppc.github.io/_posts/2018-01-17-InterAcao_Story.md

 ---
 layout: post
-title: "The story of how the InterAção app got created"
+title: "The story of how the InterAção app was created"
 featured-img: IA/IABG
 ---